WeTransfer/WeTransfer-Swift-SDK/README.md

 ## License

 The WeTransfer Swift SDK is available under the MIT license.
-See the [LICENSE](https://github.com/WeTransfer/WeTransfer-Swift-SDK/blob/develop/LICENSE) file for more info.
+See the [LICENSE](https://github.com/WeTransfer/WeTransfer-Swift-SDK/blob/LICENSE) file for more info.

+## Code of Conduct

+Everyone interacting in the WeTransfer Swift SDK project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/WeTransfer/WeTransfer-Swift-SDK/blob/master/.github/CODE_OF_CONDUCT.md)